canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

              netmask 255.255.252.0

    -  If necessary or desired, you may use a different IP address on the *internal* port.
+(Be sure to use an address within the MAAS server's reserved range, as described shortly!)
 If your portable computer will move from one *external* network to another, be sure to consider all its likely *external* addresses when deciding on its *internal* address and netmask.

    -  Avoid the 10.0.3.0/24 address range, because Ubuntu 16.04 server uses this address range for its LXC container tool.